VisualFP/docs/SA/design_concept/content/poc/options_ui_electron.typ

 For VisualFP, Electron.js can implement the #ac("UI") and the backend logic.

 Since Electron apps can be created like any web app, many libraries are available for frontend development.
+This also allows the combination with any other #ac("UI") framework that targets the web.

-The authors also already have experience with JavaScript and its ecosystem.
+The authors already have experience with JavaScript and its ecosystem.

 Electron, like any browser, requires the application to be written in JavaScript.
 JavaScript is an interpreted language and has a weak type system.
 It